coolOrangeLabs/powerLoadPublic/CmdLets/doc/Export-BCP.md

 If not connected to the Database, the Program will return an Error.
 If the ExportDirectory does not exist, it will be created.
 If the VaultConnection is successful, the Export will produce a delta BCP-Package.
+If used on huge databases, the cmdlet may run into SQL connection timeout.
+In this case, increase the 'CommandTimeout' in the file 'DatabaseManager.dll.config' and try again

 ## EXAMPLES